netgen/ezplatform-site-api/docs/reference/query_types/location_subtree.rst

 --------------------------------------------------------------------------------

 Subtree of the ``calendar`` type Location contains ``event`` type Locations.
-On the full view for ``calendar`` fetch all pending events from its subtree, sort them by their start date and paginate them by 10 per page using URL query parameter ``page``:
+On the full view for ``calendar`` fetch all pending events from its subtree up to depth of 3, sort them by their start date and paginate them by 10 per page using URL query parameter ``page``:

 .. code-block:: yaml